Sebastian Mannström

-Sebastian Mannström (born 29 October 1988) is a Finnish professional football winger who plays for Veikkausliiga club KPV and has represented the Finnish national team.
+Sebastian Mannström (born 29 October 1988) is a Finnish professional football winger who plays for Kakkonen club GBK Kokkola and has represented the Finnish national team.
 Mannström was born in Kokkola, Finland.
 He began his senior club career playing for GBK, before making his league debut for Jaro at age 19 in 2008.

 Mannström made his international debut for Finland in October 2011, at the age of 22.

 Club career

 GBK

 Mannström started his footballing career at his local GBK which he represented on senior level for 4 seasons.

 Jaro

 Mannström was snapped by FF Jaro in 2008.
 At Jaro he was an instant first-choice, making in total of 68 appearances and 11 goals during three years with Jakobstad based club.

 HJK

 On 11 November 2010 HJK announced that they had signed Mannström from Jaro on a two-year contract.

 Elversberg

 On 1 January 2015 it was announced that Mannström had signed a contract with SV Elversberg.